2.5 Data Types and Type Annotations

 char

-(4 bytes, supports Unicode scalar values)
+(4 bytes, supporting Unicode scalar values)

-for an 8-bit unsigned integer.
+is an 8-bit unsigned integer).

 usize